IsaccBarker/svm/README.md

 >
 > **Garrot** the General Perrot.
 Our mascot ;)

-# SVM: Simple (language) Virtual Machine
+# GVM: General (language) Virtual Machine

 # About
-SVM aims to be a compact language virtual machine (compatable VM 17) for you to embed within your application.
+GVM aims to be a compact language virtual machine (compatable VM 17) for you to embed within your application.
 Before using this, check out Lua or another language in that same vein, as they are actually ment to be embedded.

 Designed with Clojure in mind.